 Allows the application of a pesticide that is not a low-impact pesticide only to mitigate a declared pest emergency or if the application is by, or at the direction or order of, a public health official.

-The district shall designate the maintenance supervisor is designated as the Integrated Pest Management Plan Coordinator and hasgive them the authority for overall implementation and evaluation of the IPM plan.
+The maintenance supervisor is designated as the Integrated Pest Management Plan Coordinator and has the authority for overall implementation and evaluation of the IPM plan.

 Integrated Pest Management Plan Coordinator